brywiser/bbrouder-food-blog/professional.md

 title: Professional
 ---

 ## Chicago, IL

+### Experience

+Quality Assurance engineer with 5+ years experience, in front-end, UI, API testing.
+Experience using Java, Python and Javascript along with WebdriverIO and Selenium.
+You can learn more and connect with me at [LinkedIn](https://www.linkedin.com/in/bryanbrouder/).

 ### Contact
 bryan.brouder@gmail.com

-### Experience

-Guaranteed Rate, Aug 2019 - Present
-QA Engineer

-Peak6, May 2018 - July 2019
-Junior Test Engineer

-Conversant Media, June 2015 - May 2018
-QA Engineer